rrocharoberto/fields-data/README.md

 - one external component (OpenWeather Agro Monitoring)

-Please refer to this [TODO: architectural diagram](docs/Architecture.png) for a visual representation.
+Please refer to this [architectural diagram](docs/Architecture.png) for a high level visual representation.

+Please refer to this [class diagram](docs/JsonClassModel.png) for a structure representing the JSON message.

 ## Java Project